Utilities

 """

-return collection_name not in RESTRICTED_COLLECTIONS
+return collection_name not in RESTRICTED_COLLECTIONSCollection Analysis

-method provides rich metadata about data collections, which is used by the Collection Selector module to match queries with appropriate data sources.
+The analyze_collections method provides rich metadata about data collections, which is used by the Collection Selector module to match queries with appropriate data sources.

-Logging Configuration (logging_config.py
+Logging Configuration (logging_config.py)

 The Logging Configuration module provides centralized, consistent logging setup for all components in the system, ensuring proper log formatting and appropriate verbosity levels.